LearnWeb3DAO/Flash-Loans/README.md

 };
 ```

-You will see that we configured hardhat forking here
+You will see that we configured hardhat forking here.

 Now lets add the env variable for `ALCHEMY_API_KEY_URL`.

-Create a new file called `.env` and add the following lines of code to it
+Create a new file called `.env` and add the following lines of code to it.

 ```
 ALCHEMY_API_KEY_URL="ALCHEMY-API-KEY-URL-FOR-POLYGON-MAINNET"
 ```
-Replace `ALCHEMY-API-KEY-URL-FOR-POLYGON-MAINNET` with the url of the node for Polygon Mainnet.
-To get this url go to [alchemy](https://alchemy.com) and login.
+Replace `ALCHEMY-API-KEY-URL-FOR-POLYGON-MAINNET` with the URL of the node for Polygon Mainnet.
+To get this URL go to [alchemy](https://alchemy.com) and login.
 After that click on `Create App` and from the dropdown select chain as `Polygon` and network as `Mainnet`.
-The app should now be created, click on `View Key` and copy the `HTTP` value.
+The app should now be created, click on `View Key` and copy the `HTTPS` value.

 After creating the `.env` file, you will need one more file before we can actually write the test.